-Backup your IdentityIQ database and any customization you performed on the current installation.
+Back up your IdentityIQ database and any customization you performed on the current installation.
 Any customization involving additions or changes to files in the IdentityIQ installation directory is overwritten by the upgrade procedure and will need to be reapplied when it is complete.

 Customizations that are stored in the IdentityIQ installation directory can include the .hbm.xml extended attribute configuration files in WEB-INF\classes\sailpoint\object and web-based content such as XHTML, JavaScript, and images.
-See "Reapply Customization to the Upgraded Installation" on page 27 for more information.
+See How to Upgrade IdentityIQ for more information.

-It is recommended that you create a custom directory within you IdentityIQ installation directory so that changes are not lost during future upgrades of the product.
+It is recommended that you create a custom directory within your IdentityIQ installation directory so that changes are not lost during future upgrades of the product.
 Copy any customized files into this directory so that you can copy and paste them back into the working directories after the upgrade is complete.

 Customization also includes the task definitions, reports, rules, and workflows that are stored in the IdentityIQ database that were included as part of the product and that are overwritten during the upgrade with the latest version.
-If you have modified any of these, you will need to re-apply your modifications after the upgrade process.
+If you have modified any of these, you will need to reapply your modifications after the upgrade process.